pedrohenrocha/pedrohenrocha/README.md

 My name is Pedro Rocha, I'm living in Portugal and I'm studying Informatics Engineering at the University of Aveiro.

-I'm also launching my IT career as a Front-End developer and you can see some projects that I have already done below.
+I'm also launching my IT career as a Front-End Developer and you can see some projects that I have already done below.

 1) Game Kill Mosquitoes: https://pedrohenrocha.github.io/Game-Kill-Mosquitoes/index.html